Ideal gas law

-where $p$, $V$ and $T$ are the pressure, volume and temperature respectively; $n$ is the amount of substance; and $R$ is the ideal gas constant.
+where p, V, and T are respectively the pressure, volume, and temperature, n is the amount of substance, and R is the ideal gas constant.

 It can also be derived from the microscopic kinetic theory, as was achieved (independently) by August Krönig in 1856 and Rudolf Clausius in 1857.

 Formulations

 Molecular collisions within a closed container (a propane tank) are shown (right).
 The arrows represent the random motions and collisions of these molecules.
 The pressure and temperature of the gas are directly proportional: As temperature increases, the pressure of the propane gas increases by the same factor.
 A simple consequence of this proportionality is that on a hot summer day, the propane tank pressure will be elevated, and thus propane tanks must be rated to withstand such increases in pressure.

 The state of an amount of gas is determined by its pressure, volume, and temperature.
 The modern form of the equation relates these simply in two main forms.
 The temperature used in the equation of state is an absolute temperature: the appropriate SI unit is the kelvin.